 Florida Flounder Facts

 Similar Species: Nothing similar to this body shape (flatfish), very unique among Florida fish.
-You’re not going to misidentify a flounder!
+You’re not going to misidentify one of these fish!

-Length: Flounder grow to a maximum length of around 37-inches (95 cm.) and are typically found in the smaller size range of 9 to 24 inches (23-61 cm.)
-The width of a typical flounder is around half of its length.
-Flounder are typically from .75 to 2-inches thick.
+Length: They grow to a maximum length of around 37-inches (95 cm.) and are typically found in the smaller size range of 9 to 24 inches (23-61 cm.)
+The width of a typical fish of this species is around half of its length.
+They are typically from .75 to 2-inches thick.

-Weight: The average flounder weighs about a pound up to five pounds.
+Weight: The average Fluke fish weighs about a pound up to five pounds.

-Range/Distribution: Florida has flounder species along all its coasts.
-Flounder also occur in the northern Pacific and in Europe.
+Range/Distribution: Florida has these species along all its coasts.
+They also occur in the northern Pacific and in Europe.
 These are different species from those found in Florida.

 World Record Flounder